The Story of The Star Lion Leo

 Notice the hooded falcon on her wrist.
 She has ‘tamed’ wildness – or chaos.
 She has cultivated a home, a garden, a business, and made it thrive, healthy and beautiful.
 She is financially self- reliant and self-sufficient, but this does not mean it came quick or easy.
 To achieve this she has learned to control the wild falcon representing her impulses, wants and desires.
 She has learned self-discipline and self-control, the power of deferred gratification.

-A squirrel will have no nuts in the winter if it scoffs them all at once, or couldn’t remember where it hid them, because it wasn’t paying attention.
+A squirrel will have no nuts in the winter if it scoffs them all at once, or if it can’t remember where it hid them, because it wasn’t paying attention.
 This, the second decan of Virgo is often the most capable, conscientious provider for themselves and for others, and they enjoy spoiling their loved ones.
-But though they have learned to do without (and at times in their own life, they probably had no choice) still, they do value beautiful things.
+But though they have learned how to do without (and at times, life, they have probably had no choice) still, they do crave and value beautiful things.

 Third Decan Virgo